rasumovsky/51_HggDM/README.md

      * DMMassPoints.cxx
           This program uses a TTree of data events to produce a series of mass points that can be used as inputs for the workspace.
+The cutflow is implemented using the DMEvtSelect class.

      * DMSigParam.cxx
           This program uses MC to fit the resonance shape for the SM Higgs and the DM signal and saves the parameters for use in workspace generation.
+The cutflow is implemented using the DMEvtSelect class.

 Supporting Classes: